↑

 My kids also love to top a hot slice of pumpkin bread with ice cream and eat it like cake.

-What else can I make with pumpkin puree?
+What else can I make with leftover pumpkin puree?

-If you have a cup of pumpkin puree left over, consider stirring it into a bowl of warm oatmeal, make French toast, or pancake batter.
-Make a batch of frosted pumpkin brownies too, they are amazing!
+If you have a cup of pumpkin puree left over, consider stirring it into a bowl of warm oatmeal, make Pumpkin French Toast, or Pumpkin Pancakes.
+Make a batch of Frosted Pumpkin Brownies too, they are amazing!

-Transfer the leftover pumpkin puree into a small food storage container with a lid and keep it refrigerated.
+Transfer the leftover pumpkin puree into a small food storage container with a lid and keep it refrigerated for a few days.

 Soft, moist, and rich classic pumpkin bread will bring happiness to everyone during the fall season.
 It's an easy recipe that will take only a few minutes to put together.